marobinette/DataScience/assignments/weekOne/MTAArt/mta_data.md

 New York State. (n.d.).
 MTA Permanent Art Catalog (Beginning 1980) [Dataset]. https://data.ny.gov/Transportation/MTA-Permanent-Art-Catalog-Beginning-1980/4y8j-9pkd/about_data

-I selected this dataset because I love NYC, and I love art!
+I found this dataset in the 2025.07.16 edition of "Data is Plural".
+I selected it because I love NYC, and I love art!
 Art in public spaces is especially meaningful to me in that it can draw us out of our tiny rectangles filled with metrics and ads, and remind us of the beauty and creativity that exist in our fellow humans.
 Also, it can really spice up the concrete!

 ### 2) Outside of the dataset